How to Get to the Greek Theatre: A Practical Guide to an LA Night Out

 For cheaper eats, Vermont Ave has plenty of options within walking distance of the Greek.
 Just wander up the street and you’ll find something good.

-How to Get to the Greek Theatre
+After the Show: How to Beat the Greek Theatre Crowds

 Exiting the Greek Theatre can be a mess if you try to grab a ride right after the show.
 Prices surge, and wait times get long.
 Instead of trying to fight the crowd, we walked back down Vermont Avenue and figured we’d grab a drink somewhere while things cleared out.